downingandrew/100-days-of-code/README.md

 # Challenge 1

-2 page web site with links, using HTML and CSS in multiple files.
+2 page web site with image and links, using HTML and CSS in multiple files.